Band History

 The 3-CD conceptual tour-de-force is described as a “Prog-Rock-Mind-Movie” by the band and features Arjen Lucassen (Ayreon), Blaze Bailey (Ex-Iron Maiden) as well as some returning guests from 2014’s A Forest of Fey!

-Set in the fictional world of “Cogtopolis”, each CD of the record serves as a different “act” of the story, with Dean and Luke, along with to-be-announced guest vocalists, providing the singing voices of the inhabitants.
-However things don’t end there; the characters are also brought to life by a 50-page script that has been professionally recorded by a range of hugely talented actors, including Mark Benton (Early Doors/Waterloo Road) and Zach Galligan (Gremlins), amongst others!
+Set in the fictional world of “Cogtopolis”, each CD of the record serves as a different “act” of the story, with Dean and Luke, along with guest vocalists, providing the singing voices of the inhabitants.
+However, things did not end there; the characters are also brought to life by a 50-page script that was professionally recorded by a range of hugely talented actors, including Mark Benton (Early Doors/Waterloo Road), Zach Galligan (Gremlins) and Bill Fellows (Ted Lasso/Coronation street) amongst others!

-Aside from the depth of story and characters, Gandalf’s Fist have also fully developed the world of Cogtopolis.
-From geography, religious doctrines, even down to the language of Cypheridia, the amount of detail put into this conceptual piece is staggering, indeed, Classic Rock Magazine UK states: …"it reduces Rick Wakeman's King Arthur to the level of a Chas & Dave Cockney knees-up…9/10"
+Aside from the depth of story and characters, Gandalf’s Fist had also fully developed the world of Cogtopolis.
+From geography, religious doctrines, even down to the language of Cypheridia, the amount of detail put into this conceptual piece is staggering, indeed, Classic Rock Magazine UK stated: …"it reduces Rick Wakeman's King Arthur to the level of a Chas & Dave Cockney knees-up…9/10".

 As Gandalf’s Fist’s reputation continues to grow within the Prog-Rock scene it is difficult to imagine what the future holds for this merry collection of musical adventurers, but what is certain is that it will be well worth sticking around to find out!